Microfinance industry to witness disruptions from Covid surge: ICRA

-New Delhi, May 4 (IANS) Covid resurgence is expected to further disrupt the microfinance industry, ratings agency ICRA said.
+New Delhi: Covid resurgence is expected to further disrupt the microfinance industry, ratings agency ICRA said.

 According to ICRA, risk perception for the microfinance industry remains high as Covid-19 pandemic is still not under control.